IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

         *   All high-level project documents have been updated to reflect this pivot.

 ## Task Backlog:

-*   ### Task ID: `STRAPI-INT-001`
-    *   #### Name: Strapi Setup and Configuration
-    *   #### Detailed Description & Business Context:
-        Establish a self-hosted Strapi instance tailored to our content management needs.
-This includes provisioning the necessary infrastructure, defining the content models that will structure our knowledge base, and configuring role-based access control (RBAC) to enforce the Foundation's editorial workflow.
-    *   #### Acceptance Criteria:
-        1. A Strapi instance is provisioned and running on a secure hosting platform.
-        2. Content types (e.g., FAQs, Articles, Documentation) are defined in Strapi.
-        3. RBAC is configured for Contributor, Editor, and Administrator roles.
-    *   #### Link to projectRoadmap.md goal(s):
-        *   Feature 6: Strapi CMS Integration
-        *   Milestone 6: Strapi CMS Integration - Phase 1
-    *   #### Status: To Do
-    *   #### Estimated Effort: 3-5 days
-    *   #### Priority: High

 *   ### Task ID: `STRAPI-INT-002`
     *   #### Name: Content API Integration